Vyral/chris-remmes/_posts/2020-10-30-q-hows-the-boston-real-estate-market-doing.md

 {% include youtube.html %}

-<p style="text-align:center;"><em>Here’s what you need to know about Boston real estate heading into Q4.</em></p>
+*Here’s what you need to know about Boston real estate heading into Q4.*

-Many of you may have a good idea of what you think’s going on in the real estate market, but it’s always good to see it backed up by hard facts and numbers.
+Many of you may have a good idea of what's going on in the real estate market, but it’s always good to see it backed up by hard facts and numbers.

 The first number I want to mention is something I was happy to see: **The number of sales in Q3 of 2020 was nearly identical to the number of sales we saw in Q3 2019.** We caught back up to where we were before the pandemic.
 People are still buying in the city, although it’s taking those homes and condos a little longer to sell.
 As far as closings are concerned, we also remained flat from Q3 2019 to Q3 2020.
 That’s good news.